 Federal regulations require all students receiving Federal Title IV financial aid funds to maintain standards of satisfactory academic progress in the pursuit of their degree.
 Satisfactory Academic Progress (SAP) is defined as a set of standards of academic success, which includes qualitative grade point average (GPA) and quantitative (number of hours completed) measures that a student must maintain to retain eligibility for federal financial aid.

-The maximum time frame for completing an undergraduate degree cannot exceed 150% of the published length of the students’ program of study.
+The maximum time frame for completing an undergraduate degree cannot exceed 150% of the published length of the students’ program of study or approximately six (6) years.
 All programs require 120 credit hours; therefore, the maximum number of credit hours that may be attempted is 180 credit hours.

 The minimum qualitative cumulative GPA requirements for satisfactory academic progress are: